 If you've fallen and injured yourself whilst at work, you may be able to make an injury at work compensation claim against your employer.
 Health and Safety regulations are clear and your employer has a responsibility to ensure that your working environment is free of hazards and any equipment you use is suitable for the task.

 If your employer has been negligent in their responsibilities, then you are entitled to seek compensation for your fall injuries.

 It is estimated that 40% of all reported falls involve ladders and it is not uncommon for most workplaces to use some kind of ladder on a daily basis.
 If you are required to climb a ladder as part of your job, then your employer should have provided you with specific training on its use as well as undertaking regular equipment safety checks.

 Stairways at work can be very hazardous locations and every employer should be paying special attention to the stairwells in their buildings.
 Without proper maintenance banisters, carpets and landings can easily contribute to tripping hazards and falling down a flight of stairs generally results in broken bones and sprains.

-Another common accident on stairs is caused during cleaning, when steps and banisters can be slippery or cables and equipment are left in dangerous locations.
+Another common cause of accidents on stairs is when workplaces are being cleaned.
+Steps and banisters can become slippery or cables and equipment are left in dangerous locations.
 Your employer or their cleaning contractors should have detailed procedures and risk assessments in place to minimise these dangers, so if you have been injured due to their failure to keep the workplace safe then you may be able to make a compensation claim.

 If you regularly work at heights then the risk of falling and sustaining an injury is obviously increased.
-Whilst falls from ladders is the most common fall injury we see, we also deal with accidents that involve:
+Whilst falls from ladders are the most common types of fall injury we see, we also deal with accidents that involve:

-In the most serious instances falling from a great height can result in catastrophic injuries or even death, and at Spencers we have a dedicated complex injury team who are experienced in handling these cases.
+In the most serious instances falling from a great height can result in catastrophic injuries or even death, and at Spencers we have a dedicated serious injury team who are experienced in handling these complex cases.